Flyiso/ingreadient-check/README.md

 TODO: ad text read method for when full image is finally merged.

+TODO: Instead of calling dino model for each segmentation, re-use first segmented outline & try
+      find similar shape in frame? (makes application faster/more suitable for small devices?)
+      -TRY -object-tracking- add frame to merge evenly distanced.

+TODO: modify for live usage.
+      1-segment label- detect label before asking user to keep item at same distance and start to turn it. (paint label-shaped box on screen to guide user?)
+            a. use that box to detect difference between current and last frame to decide what frames to merge? - could make segmentation part of program less demanding?
+      2. -Live updates of panorama img- force end for video,(improve quality/merge again afterwards?)
+      3. Make it return the final image- connect it all to class/code that connect it to everything else needed for database creation.

 2) add option to add label by photo for fully visible labels.

 3) Detect words on ingredient label, filter and save by target language.